oliwierptak/Everon1/README.md

 Unless all those conditions are met, the request won't pass and error exception will be thrown.
 Of course you can write your own regular expressions.
 See [router.ini](https://github.com/oliwierptak/Everon/blob/master/Config/router.ini) for more examples.

-## Sharable config variables
-In Everon configuration files share their variables with other configuration files, by using `%config_name.value_name%` notation.
-For example '%application.env.url%s' variable is used in view config below.

 ## Config inheritance
 Not only one config can use values from another file, the config sections can be inherited.